 Of course there’s more than one way to smoke your meats and more than one type of smoker to get the job done.

-Quick Answer: The 7 Top Smokers For 2018
+Quick Answer: The 7 Best Rated Smokers For 2021

 - Z Grills Wood Pellet Grill and Smoker